Best Cheap Android Phones of 2017

 Best under $100

-Beyond that, the latest Moto E is an unspectacular but solid budget offering, with a decidedly basic 5-megapixel rear shooter and chunky plastic construction.
-It does have Moto's excellent software experience going for it though, and has been updated to Android 6.0 Marshmallow.
-For well under $100 ($87 at the time of writing), it's a great buy if you're on a strict budget.
+Looking at the phone itself, this is a very well-rounded product for the price.
+You get a 5-inch 720p display, a quad-core Snapdragon 410 processor at 1.2Ghz, 2GB of RAM, 16GB storage, and an 8MP rear camera, with all-day battery life from the 2800mAh cell, running Android 6.0 Marshmallow.

-Bottom-line: The Moto E LTE gets you basic smartphone functions and doesn't feel as cheap as the price tag would lead you to believe.
+Bottom-line: The Moto G4 Play is the spiritual successor to the Moto E, but it has a bigger and better screen, more power, and a much nicer design.

-One more thing: Don't expect an update to Android 7.0 Nougat on the Moto E.
+One more thing: Don't expect an update to Android 7.0 Nougat on the Moto G4 Play — that's its one true shortcoming.

 Best in Europe